 Once that is done, you will take control after a countdown of 3 seconds.
 The target Gold time is located on the bottom right corner, above your actual time.

 Accelerate with RT or R2 and let the aircraft gain some speed.
 Once it reaches V2 (speed at which there is a positive climb rate), it should automatically lift.

 Retract the landing gear once it is around 100 feet above the air.
-You will notice a bit of jerkiness – this is turbulence and also a sign of your character’s inexperience in handling aircrafts.
+You will notice a bit of jerkiness – this is turbulence and a sign of your character’s inexperience in handling aircrafts.
 Try to counter the turbulence by gently banking opposite to its force.

 You just have to aim for the floating yellow ring towards the runway.
 If you retract your gear in time, you will be able to reduce drag on the aircraft and perform this first lesson faster, increasing your chances of acquiring a Gold rating.

-If you want to earn Gold, you should try to land the plane further down the runway so you don’t have to cover too much distance to reach the checkpoint.
+If you want to earn Gold, you should try to land the plane further down the runway so you do not have to cover too much distance to reach the checkpoint.
 Once you are through the checkpoint, use the ailerons to exit the runway to the left to pass through the second checkpoint.

-Time to get into a stunt plane and let that g-force have its effects.
+Time to get on a stunt plane and let that g-force have its effects.
 The intro video will show you a preview of what to do and how you are supposed to fly upside-down.
 When you have control, you will be on the runway.
 Perform a take-off and climb to reach the first marker.

 Now, watch your Gold timer – shortly after you reach the marker a roll meter will appear.
-Start rolling immediately when it does, by fully turning your left analog stick to the left or to the right until you complete a 360 barrel roll.
+Start rolling immediately when it does, by fully turning your left analog stick to the left or to the right until you complete a 360-barrel roll.
 Then level your plane.
 The quicker you level your aircraft, the faster the next roll meter will appear.

 Repeat this step again.